IHE/ITI.PIXm/input/pagecontent/index.md

 <!-- ## Patient Identifier Cross-reference for Mobile Profile (PIXm) -->

-The ***Patient Identifier Cross-reference for* Mobile** ***Integration Profile*** provides RESTful transactions for mobile and lightweight browser-based applications to create, update and delete Patient Ressources in a Patient Identifier Cross-reference Manager and to query the Patient Identifier Cross-reference Manager for a list of patient’s cross-domain identifiers assigned to the same patient person by the Patient Identifier Cross-reference Manager.
+The ***Patient Identifier Cross-reference for Mobile (PIXm) Profile*** provides RESTful transactions for mobile and lightweight browser-based applications to create, update and delete patient records in a Patient Identifier Cross-reference Manager and to query the Patient Identifier Cross-reference Manager for a patient’s cross-domain identifiers.

-The ***Patient Identifier Cross-reference for* Mobile** ***Integration Profile*** requires the Patient Identifier Cross-reference Manager to implement rules and algorithm to link patient records from different domains to provide the cross-domain identifiers assigned to the same patient person.
+The PIXm Profile requires the Patient Identifier Cross-reference Manager to implement rules and algorithms to cross-reference patient records from different domains.
+These rules/algorithms are not specified by this profile.

-This profile provides lightweight alternative to the transactions defined in the **PIX** and **PIXV3** profiles, using HTTP RESTful transactions.
+The HTTP RESTful transactions in PIXm are an alternative to the transactions defined in the [PIX](https://profiles.ihe.net/ITI/TF/Volume1/ch-5.html) and [PIXV3](https://profiles.ihe.net/ITI/TF/Volume1/ch-23.html)profiles.

-This profile does not assume the Patient Identifier Cross-reference Manager to have the ability to act as a full-fledged HL7<sup>®</sup> FHIR<sup>®</sup> server, other than for the profiled transaction.
-PIXm can be used to provide a RESTful interface to a PIX or PIXV3 Patient Identifier Cross-reference Manager without providing other FHIR services.
+This profile does not assume the Patient Identifier Cross-reference Manager to have the ability to act as a full-fledged HL7<sup>®</sup> FHIR<sup>®</sup> server.
+PIXm transactions can be used to provide a RESTful interface to a PIX or PIXV3 Patient Identifier Cross-reference Manager without providing other FHIR services.

 <div markdown="1" class="stu-note">